KwnstantinaLazaridou/sample-application/README.md

 ### Auth folder
 ---
 The auth folder contains all the logic regarding the authentication and authorization of the app.
-Even if the app has no back end server, I have created a more "real-life" application structure.
+Even if the app has no back end server, I have created a "real-life" application structure.

 #### Auth Service
 This is the service that is responsible to communicate with a backend server and validate the credentials.

 Methods included:
-- `login`, a method to "send" the credentials to the server and create a local storage entry if succeeded.
+- `login`, a method to send the credentials to the server and create a local storage entry if succeeded.
-- `isLoggedIn`, a method read from the local storage and decide if the user is logged in
+- `isLoggedIn`, a method to read from the local storage and decide if the user is logged in
 - `logout`, a method to clear the storage and perfom the log out

 #### Guard